mehah/otclient/DELETE THIS.md

 - Bugs:
     - [x] Issue : Cap, soul not work
     - [x] Issue : Inventary , hide icons "bless" in old protocol
-    - [ ] Issue :  Conditions icons are not coded
+    - [x] Issue :  Conditions icons are not coded
     - [x] Issue :  When you attack and chase mode is follow, there's error in terminal (need auto Chase option turned on)
     - [ ] Issue :  fix function inventoryController:onTerminate()
+    - [ ] Issue :  Hide icon "bless" in minize panel

 **NOTE:  **
--  correct the version of the if function
+-  correct the version of the if function "bless"

 ### game_market
 - Status: Incomplete